samblenny/feather-tft-clock/README.md

 The solid grid lines between sprites are Krita guides.
 The dotted lines are grid divisions (for details, refer to the Grid options tab in the screenshot).

-To get from a Krita document to a BMP spritesheet, I did:

-1. In Krita: File menu > Export... > (export PNG file: digit-sprites.png)

-2. In Debian terminal shell:
-   `gm convert digit-sprites.png BMP3:digit-sprites.bmp`

-The `gm convert` shell command requires that you have the Debian GraphicsMagick package installed (`sudo apt install graphicsmagick`).
-ImageMagick would also work.

 ## ASCII Character Sprites